Weed and Pest Management

 Use the following links to learn where spray activity will occur in the next week.

-- Project Management Spray Areas: No spraying Spraying is likely done for the season.
+- Project Management Spray Areas: Spraying is likely done for the season.
 Any exceptions will be posted here.

 - Parks and Forestry Weekly Spray Areas: Spraying is likely done for the season.
 Any exceptions will be posted here.